julialin2005-ops/Reducing-avoidable-customer-contacts/README.md

 ![Root Cause Breakdown](images/root_cause.png)

-> ~68% of support demand is preventable, primarily driven by UX and process failures, not product issues.
+> ~68% of support demand is preventable, primarily driven by service and process failures, not product issues.

-> UX / process failures account for over half of avoidable contacts, representing the largest opportunity to reduce support demand.
+> Service / process failures account for over half of avoidable contacts, representing the largest opportunity to reduce support demand.

 ## Key Insights

 ### 1. Majority of Demand Is Preventable

 Most support demand is caused by systemic experience breakdowns, not isolated incidents.
-- UX / process failures
+- Service / process failures
 - expectation mismatch
 - product defects